What is a self-employed mortgage?

 - Sole trader mortgage

-We have a range of lenders that accept sole trader mortgage applications, and so we may have the right solution for you.
+We have a range of lenders that accept sole trader mortgage applications, so we may have the right solution for you.

 - Mortgages for contractors